vabs22/atlysCLI/README.md

 # AtlysCLI

-A CLI tool to fetch visa details for a country
+A CLI tool to fetch visa details for any country

 # Features
--> Scrapes visa related information from atlys.com
+- Scrapes visa related information from atlys.com

--> You don't need to enter the exact country name, the tool will do a fuzzy search -> Not sure which countries you want to explore?
+- You don't need to enter the exact country name, the tool will do a fuzzy search

+- Not sure which countries you want to explore?
 Just ask to show all the countries supported

 # Installation
 This CLI would work in debian OS with make installed